The Netflix trending list is an algorithmic mystery - KION546

 Paul Dergarabedian, a Senior Media Analyst at Comscore, calls Netflix’s trending list “one of those great mysteries” and told CNN that in reality, Netflix is in the position to use any sort of metric they like to create the list.

-“It’s kind of genius in a way because it gets people talking and the list is certainly never boring,” Degerabedian said.
+“It’s kind of genius in a way because it gets people talking and the list is certainly never boring,” Dergarabedian said.

 He added that the list is “head-scratcher” for movie buffs, who are often left wondering why so many weird, offbeat and some obviously mediocre movies are in the mix.